-Oman corporate banking options
+Oman corporate banking options in 2023

-For over a decade Healy Consultants Group PLC has been offering quality corporate banking options in Oman for our multinational Clients.
+For over a decade Healy Consultants Group has been offering quality corporate banking options in Oman for our multinational Clients.
 Dealing with Omani banks can be challenging and time consuming.
 Our goal is to shelter our Client from any unnecessary administrative burdens, and ensure our Client does not need to travel to Oman to open the account.

 About Oman's banking system